JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 restart, late callback, return/NFC race and Bluetooth-off cases.
 Phone and Watch SDK typechecks pass.
 Removing the added presentation notifications reproduces the prior radio source exactly: no connection, cancellation, timeout or retry policy was changed.
 There is no new polling timer.
-Check the visible pulse on-device;
-full builds retain the previously documented compiler-plugin limitation here.
+The user subsequently passed the antenna device check below; automated full builds retain the previously documented compiler-plugin limitation here.

+### Milestone 6 device acceptance (2026-09-19)

+After pushing through `8f0b3897`, the user reported **all requested tests passed**:

+- New phone-to-Watch transfer and live Watch-to-phone reading synchronisation.
+- Configured uploads/sharing and missed-reading behaviour while fresh values arrive.
+- Collection with the phone unavailable, followed by latest delivery and history recovery without duplicate graph points.
+- Watch restart with the phone unavailable, retaining units, limits and recent data.
+- Trend arrows, antenna behaviour and return to phone collection.

+This records the user's physical-device result, not an automated measurement of latency.
+The earlier controlled interrupted-transfer check remains outstanding.
+Both-apps-backgrounded delivery timing and optional runtime features were excluded from this gate and are not established by this result.
+Proceed to the interface milestone; keep the Bluetooth-manager lifetime investigation paused.